Card-Not-Present TransactionsWhy Do You Have to Pay Higher Fees for CNP Purchases?

 Getting Started with CNP Transactions

 Accepting credit cards requires a processor and a merchant account.
-But, depending on your product vertical, accepting card-not-present payments may force you to use a high-risk merchant account.
+However, depending on your product vertical, accepting card-not-present payments may force you to use a high-risk merchant account.
 This generally has more stipulations and higher costs.

 It’s possible to bypass a traditional merchant account by going with a service provider like Stripe or Paypal.
 However, this option usually comes with its own set of limitations, including reports of lower reliability and limits to how much you can process in a given period.